DimitriosStratos/GMMK3-Wired-QMK-LED-Map/README.md

 To enter Bootloader Mode, hold the Esc key while plugging in the USB cable.

 👨‍💻 Engineering Notes
 The implementation leverages rgb_matrix_indicators_advanced_user for real-time per-LED color manipulation.
-Special care was taken to manage the AW20216S driver limits and ensuring the WB32FQ MCU handles the matrix scans and LED updates with minimal latency.
+Special care was taken to manage the AW20216S driver limits and ensuring the WB32FQ MCU handles the matrix scans and LED updates with minimal latency. **Note :if the new code is flashed to enter bootloader press Fn+Pause**

 ## 🤝 Acknowledgments
 Reverse-engineered by **Dimitris** with the help of **Hermes (AI Assistant)**.